OpenStarbound/OpenStarbound/README.md

 ## Installation
 You can download a nightly build below, or the [latest release](https://github.com/OpenStarbound/OpenStarbound/releases/latest).
 At the moment, you must copy the game assets (**packed.pak**) from your normal Starbound install to the OpenStarbound assets directory before playing.

+OpenStarbound is a separate installation/executable than Starbound.
+You can copy your `storage` folder from Starbound to transfer your save data and settings.
+Launching OpenStarbound with Steam open will load your subscribed Steam mods.

 An installer is available for Windows. otherwise, extract the client/server zip for your platform and copy the game assets (packed.pak) to the OpenStarbound assets folder. the macOS releases currently lack the sbinit.config and folder structure that the Linux & Windows zips have, so you'll need to create those before running them.
 For macOS releases, it is recommended to build them from source (See guide below).
 ### Nightly Builds
 These link directly to the latest build from the [Actions](https://github.com/OpenStarbound/OpenStarbound/actions?query=branch%3Amain) tab.